Easy Irish Potato Porridge Recipe

 Procedures for Preparing Irish Potato Porridge

-STEP 2: Separate beef from the stock once it is cooked and cut the beef in bits.
+STEP 2: Separate the beef from the stock once it is cooked and cut the beef into bits.
 Set aside.

 STEP 3: Add a little water to the meat stock in order to have enough stock for the potato porridge and boil.

-STEP 4: Peel the potatoes, wash and cut into medium sizes.
-Stir in potatoes to already boiling beef stock and cook for at least 5 minutes to absorb the flavor.
+STEP 4: Peel the potatoes, wash them, and cut them into medium sizes.
+Stir in potatoes to the already boiling beef stock and cook for at least 5 minutes to absorb the flavor.

 NB: Unlike yam and sweet potato, Irish potato is waxy in nature.
-It does not have high starch content as it still holds its form even after cooking which is why it is less likely to be seen mashed and to take a thick form on its own.
+It does not have a high starch content as it still holds its form even after cooking, which is why it is less likely to be mashed and to take on a thick form on its own.
 So you can decide to remove and mash some of your potatoes and add them back to help thicken the porridge if you think it’s too watery.

-STEP 7: While the porridge is still cooking, wash and cut leaves and carrots.
+STEP 7: While the porridge is still cooking, wash and cut the leaves and carrots.

-STEP 8: Remove lid and stir potato porridge well then add in carrots, pumpkin leaves, and scent leaves.
+STEP 8: Remove the lid and stir the potato porridge well, then add the carrots, pumpkin leaves, and scent leaves.
 Reduce heat and leave to simmer for about 3 minutes.

 STEP 9: Put off the heat and serve steaming hot.